The Internet Is Still Confused Over The Thirst For 'You''s Stalker Joe

-Those who choose to dive into You, one of Netflix's current buzz-worthy acquisitions, are probably expecting to be simply creeped out.
-After all, the show centres around Joe Goldberg (Penn Badgley), a sociopathic, murderous bookstore manager who stalks and seduces Beck (Elizabeth Lail), an unassuming MFA student.
+Those who choose to dive into Lifetime's You, one of Netflix's current buzz-worthy acquisitions, are probably expecting to be simply creeped out.
+After all, the show centers around Joe Goldberg (Penn Badgley), a sociopathic, murderous bookstore manager who stalks and seduces Beck (Elizabeth Lail), an unassuming MFA student.

 Instead, many fans are grappling with confusion and questioning their moral compasses because Joe is somehow... hot?
 Even though Badgley's character is unhinged, violent, and his need to "protect" Beck is completely misguided, he also manages to be charming, quick-witted, and looks great in his work apron.